Making the most of your Easter weekend in these ‘different times’

 So if you’re self-isolating with family and loved ones, if you are apart from people you love and would usually visit, or even if you’re on your own, it’s important to have some plans and also to take some time out for yourself too:

-- You can still stay connected with family and friends daily, either on the phone, via video calling or for a group, connect with apps such as House Party or Zoom which can be good fun – why not discuss plans for when this situation changes and you can meet in person again?
+- You can still stay connected with family and friends daily, either on the phone, via video calling or for a group.
+Use apps such as House Party or Zoom which can be good fun – why not discuss plans for when the situation changes and you can meet in person again?

 - Spend some time doing activities such as cooking or baking, sorting/tidying, reading and puzzles to keep your mind active – or do some physical exercise at home